ushiradineth/koano-api/README.md

 ### Run the Seeder

 - Note: Make sure the database is the development database
-- `go run cmd/seeder/main.go`
+- `go run cmd/seeder/main.go` or `make db_seed`

-### Install Go Watch (optional)

-- `go install github.com/mitranim/gow@latest`

 ### Run the Go Server

-- `go run cmd/api/main.go` or `gow run cmd/api/main.go`
+- `go run cmd/api/main.go` or `make run`
+- `gow run cmd/api/main.go` or `make run_watch`

 ## Build the Cron API

 ### Build the image

-- Run `docker build -t cron-be:go -f deployments/Dockerfile .` to build the image.
+- Run `docker build -t cron-be:go -f deployments/Dockerfile .` or `make build_image` to build the image.

 ### Run the image using Docker Compose

 - Uncomment the `cron-be` service in `docker-compose.yml`.
-- Run `docker compose -f deployments/docker-compose.yml --env-file .env up -d` to start the Postgres Database, Adminer, and the Cron Go HTTP Server.
+- Run `docker compose -f deployments/docker-compose.yml --env-file .env up -d` or `make compose_up` to start the Postgres Database, Adminer, and the Cron Go HTTP Server.

 ## Testing the Project

 ### Run the tests

-- `go test -v -cover -failfast test ./...`
+- `go test -v -cover -failfast test ./...` or `make test`